tYaguchi-Js/nexpose_ticketing/README.md

 # Usage

 To use the JIRA implementation please follow these steps:
-* Edit the jira.config file under config and add the necessary data.
+* Edit the jira.config file under the gem config folder and add the necessary data.
-* Edit the ticket_service.config file under config and add the necessary data.
+* Edit the ticket_service.config under the gem config folder and add the necessary data.
-* Run the jira file under the bin folder.
-If installed with Gem 'console> jira' should suffice.
+* Run the nexpose_jira file under the bin folder.
+If installed with Gem 'console> nexpose_jira' should suffice.

+Note: Gem is usually installed under
+ * Windows: C:\Ruby\<version\>\lib\ruby\gems\version\gems
+ * Linux: /var/lib/gems/\<version\>/gems/
+Please refer to your particular Ruby documentation for actual installation folder.

-A logger is implemented by default, and the log can be found under the log folder; please refer to the log file in case of an error.
+A logger is also implemented by default, and the log can be found under the log folder; please refer to the log file in case of an error.

 ## Contributions